rvarago/toy-storage-rs/README.md

-# tokio-codec-experiment

-My toy wire protocol implemented in async Rust.
+# A **toy** in-memory storage

+This is my toy in-memory storage server with data exchanged over TCP.

-> DISCLAIMER: This is nothing more than a **playground** project.
+> DISCLAIMER: This is nothing more than a self-contained **playground** project for having some fun with Rust.

-## Protocol
+## Wire Protocol

+This is a request-response protocol, where the client initiates an exchange by sending a request to the server which then sends a response back to the client.

+Messages (request/response) are line-delimited.

 ### SET